Silmunia/ObjectiveChartExample/README.md

 Then paste the repository url: https://github.com/tilucasoli/ObjectiveChart and select the Main branch or the newest version

-## Sample
+## Alternative Sample

-A sample project is available in Swift in the following repository: https://github.com/Silmunia/ObjectiveChartExample
+A sample project is available in Objective-C in the following repository: https://github.com/Silmunia/ObjectiveChartObjCExample